Lyn Cornell: Biography

 Cornell was born in Liverpool, England.

 She was originally a member of The Vernons Girls, who appeared on the ITV show Oh Boy! with the house band between 1958 and 1959, and made a series of relatively successful singles for Parlophone between 1958 and 1961.
 Cornell launched her solo career in April 1960, before the Vernons reached their own disbanding in 1961.
 She recorded solo for Decca Records, and is best remembered for her version of the film title theme, "Never on Sunday".
 Her 1960 recording of "Never on Sunday" reached No. 30 in the UK Singles Chart.
 Cornell appeared in the edition of 25 November 1960 of the NME.
 Also in 1960, Cornell recorded and released as a single a Christmas song, "The Angel and the Stranger".
 In the summer of 1961, she performed at the North Pier Pavilion in Blackpool, on a bill including Matt Monro and Bert Weedon.

-In April 1962, Cornell married the session musician Andy White (7 July 1930 – 9 November 2015); the drummer on the album version of The Beatles' first hit, "Love Me Do".
+In April 1962, Cornell married session musician Andy White, the drummer on the album version of The Beatles' first hit, "Love Me Do".
 The same year, Decca released Cornell's version of "African Waltz", which failed to make inroads compared to John Dankworth's instrumental chart hit.
 The B-side was an arrangement of the Jon Hendricks penned jazz standard, "Moanin'", which showed her expanding well beyond traditional pop music boundaries.
 This release was followed by Jack Good's eccentric production work on her 1962 cover of The Blue Belles' US hit, "I Sold My Heart to the Junkman".
 Despite gaining airplay on the BBC Light Programme, it too did not match the chart appearance of "Never on Sunday".
 In 1963, Decca released Cornell's working of "Sally Go 'Round the Roses.

 In 1964, she joined The Carefrees, who became best known for their song "We Love You Beatles".
 The track was The Carefrees first recording and only charted single, reaching No. 39 on the US Billboard Hot 100 and staying on the Billboard chart for five weeks.
 After one further single and an album, the group disbanded later in the same year.